In brief

 When To Use Cane Slices Over A Backing

-Use thin cane slices over a backing sheet or base form for most jewelry, buttons, and brooches.
-That often gives you a calmer back, uses less cane, and keeps the surface easier to control.
+Use thin cane slices over a backing slab or base form for most jewelry, buttons, and brooches.
+That often gives you a flatter back, uses less cane, and keeps the surface easier to control.

 This is the move many beginners miss.
 You do not usually need the whole object to be cane all the way through.